 The prize competition is sponsored by the Borwick Charitable Trust whose chair, Lord Jamie Borwick, will lead the judging panel.

 Entries are welcome from any resident of the UK or overseas student studying at a UK institution.
 Essays should be no longer than 2000 words long and need to be written in English.

 The winning entry will benefit from a £2500 cash prize with a £500 runner up prize.
 The winner will also have the opportunity to take up a weeklong placement with the Centre for Accessible Environments.

-The winning entry will be announced at a celebration reception in the Palace of Westminster in June 2020.
+The winning entry will be announced at a celebration reception in London, Autumn 2020.